Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Conclusion

-Our second aim was to investigate the possibility to eliminate the tachyons present in the model with an SU(2) gauge symmetry.
-We first showed that the presence of tachyons was independent of supersymmetry.
-Then, we added a scalar boson in the adjoint representation of SU(2) and computed the complete charged scalar mass spectrum.
-By diagonalizing the mass matrices obtained, we concluded that the model contains two charged Goldstone bosons that are absorbed via the Stückelberg mechanism by the charged vector fields $A^{\mu}_{\pm;n,j}$, three massive scalar modes of masses \eqref{eq:scalar_masses_SU2}, and one possible tachyonic mode.
-This latter tachyon is shown to be eliminated for appropriates values of the vacuum expectation value of the uncharged component of SU(2) scalar triplet.
-In particular, the vev must be greater than $\sqrt{\frac{f}{2g}}$.
-Finally, it was verified that the scalar field $\Phi$ of our model preserve the chirality of the fermions.
+In the second part of our study, we examined how to suppress tachyons in the $SU(2)$ gauge symmetry model.
+After confirming their presence, we introduced a scalar field $\Phi$ in the adjoint representation of $SU(2)$ and computed the full spectrum of charged scalar masses.
+This extension yields two charged Nambu-Goldstone bosons, which are absorbed via the Stückelberg mechanism by the charged vector fields $A^{\mu}_{\pm;n,j}$, along with three massive scalar modes and a potential tachyonic mode.
+We demonstrated that this remaining tachyon can be removed if the vacuum expectation value (vev) of the neutral component of the $SU(2)$ scalar triplet exceeds $\sqrt{\frac{f}{2g}}$.
+Our procedure is therefore subject to an additional hierarchy problem, which we did not discuss further in this toy model.
+The validity of this condition should be examined in any phenomenologically more realistic realization of the mechanism we have presented.
+Finally, we verified that the scalar field $\Phi$ preserves the chirality of fermions.